Some test text!

 The sample shows how to use some of more advanced PDFNet features.
 The sample code illustrates how to extract text, paths, and images.
 The sample also shows how to do color conversion, image normalization, and how to process changes in the graphics state.

 Illustrates encryption support in PDFNet.
 The sample code reads an encrypted document and sets a new SecurityHandler.

-The sample shows how to directly convert HTML pages to PDF using 'pdftron.PDF.HTML2PDF', which is part of separately licensable PDFNet Convert Add-On.
-HTML2PDF converter supports HTML conversion from a string or URL and offers many options to control page size and formating.
+Sample code to use PDFTron SDK for directly converting HTML pages to PDF by using 'pdftron.PDF.HTML2PDF'.
+The HTML2PDF converter supports HTML conversion from a string or URL and offers many options to control page size and formatting.

 The sample illustrates how multiple pages can be combined/imposed using PDFNet.
 Page imposition can be used to arrange/order pages prior to printing or to assemble a 'master' page from several 'source' pages.
 Using PDFNet API it is possible to write applications that can re-order the pages such that they will display in the correct order when the hard copy pages are compiled and folded correctly.

 The sample illustrates some basic PDFNet capabilities related to interactive forms (also known as AcroForms).